hafizrosnazri/SLRT/README.md

    - Linux (If you are going to run the algorithms in Linux environment, make sure that you need to convert the algorithm files from **MS-DOS** to **Unix**)

 # How to Run?
+1) Download https://github.com/hafizrosnazri/SLRT/tree/master/Packages and save it in your local machine
+2)